Miquel-BR/vue-json-excel/README.md

 **The method implemented in this component use HTML tables to draw the .xls files, Microsoft Excel no longer recognize HTML as native content so will prompt a warning message before open the file.
 The content will be rendered perfectly but the message can't be avoid.**

+### Fork
+Fork for add 'separator' attrib on type csv

 ## Getting started